GrtPauli/meethub/apps/api/README.md

   <a href="https://cal.com/docs/enterprise-features/api#api-server-specifications">Read the API docs</a>
 </div>

-# Commercial Cal.com Public API
+# Commercial MeetHub Public API

-Welcome to the Public API ("/apps/api") of the Cal.com.
+Welcome to the Public API ("/apps/api") of the MeetHub.

 This is the public REST api for cal.com.
 It exposes CRUD Endpoints of all our most important resources.
-And it makes it easy for anyone to integrate with Cal.com at the application programming level.
+And it makes it easy for anyone to integrate with MeetHub at the application programming level.

 ## Stack